International Criminal Court investigation in Libya

 The International Criminal Court investigation in Libya or the Situation in Libya is an investigation started in March 2011 by the International Criminal Court (ICC) into war crimes and crimes against humanity claimed to have occurred in Libya since 15 February 2011.
 The initial context of the investigation was the 2011 Libyan Civil War and the time frame of the investigation continued to include the 2019 Western Libya offensive.

 Initiation

 The ICC investigation in Libya was initiated by the February 2011 United Nations Security Council Resolution 1970 in the context of the 2011 Libyan Civil War.
-The pre-trial chamber judges are Péter Kovács (presiding), Marc Perrin de Brichambaut and Reine Alapini-Gansou.

 First Libyan Civil War

 Investigations started during the First Libyan Civil War, in 2011, led to several arrest warrants.

 Arrest warrants

 On 27 June 2011, the ICC issued warrants of arrest for the Libyan head of state, Muammar Gaddafi, for his second son, Saif al-Islam Gaddafi, and for Abdullah Senussi, Muammar Gaddafi's intelligence chief and brother-in-law, married to Muammar Gaddafi's sister-in-law, for murders and persecution of unarmed civilians as crimes against humanity under Articles 7(1)(a) and 7(1)(h) of the Rome Statute.
 The case against Muammar Gaddafi was closed by the ICC shortly after his death.

 As of 9 May 2018, the ICC had outstanding warrants for the arrest of Tohami Khaled, former head of the Internal Security Agency of Libya during the final years of the Muammar Gaddafi government; and of Saif al-Islam Gaddafi, both of whom were believed by the ICC to remain at large.
 Saif al-Islam Gaddafi had been captured in Zintan in 2014 and rumoured to have been released in June 2018.

 The ICC claims against Abdullah Senussi were concluded in July 2014 on the grounds that his case was being tried in Libyan courts and as of 9 May 2018, continued to monitor the progress of the Libyan legal proceedings against him.